StevanusPangau/StevanusPangau/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Software Engineer** specializing in **backend development** with a strong focus on creating efficient, scalable, and secure software solutions.
+I'm a passionate **Software Engineer** with a strong focus on creating efficient, scalable, and secure software solutions.
 With valuable experience from successful enterprise projects, I'm committed to delivering high-quality code and collaborating with fellow professionals.

 - 🌍 **Location:** Indonesia
 - 💼 **Specialization:** Backend Development (Python & PHP)